johnnywalters/seoService/README.md

 seoService
 =================

-This is a node service getting SEO info!
+This is a node service getting SEO info!!